trippdavis/Pokedex-Day2/README2.md

 image.
 To create a template object that can be rendered from the content of this script tag, we need to pass the content to the `_.template` function.
-The return value is a function that, when called and passed `{pokemon: pokemon}` as an argument shuld return the actual rendered html.
+The return value is a function that, when called and passed `{pokemon: pokemon}` as an argument should return the actual rendered html.

 Write the template code to to display a single Pokemon, recreating `renderPokemonDetail` to display the Pokemon (but not